 More resources mentioned at the meeting:

 Located in the Southwest Neighborhoods office at the Multnomah Arts Center.
-Inspires awareness and action on behalf of watershed health in SW Portland.
+Inspires awareness and action on behalf of watershed health for Portland's westside.
 Funded by City of Portland Bureau of Environmental Services.

 - Tool checkout

 - Stormwater Stars hands-on learning workshops in partnership with West Multnomah Soil & Water Conservation District

 - NativePlantSwap.org website to give or get free native plants and advice from your neighbors

 - Assistance with applying for restoration project grants

 - Management of restoration projects for individual or adjacent landowners in the Tryon Creek watershed.
 This often includes treatment of noxious weeds and free native plants suitable for the site.

 - Watershed 101 workshops for neighborhood associations that includes education and hands-on work party.

 - For sites smaller than one acre.
 A technician will assess your property, help you plan, and provide discounts for plants and materials.
 A collaborative effort of the Audubon Society of Portland and the Columbia Land Trust.